Leading practitioners, policy-makers, researchers, business innovators and civic leaders.

 - Multicultural Policy Adviser with the Victorian Multicultural Commission, and the Municipal Association of Victoria.

-Now retired, Con also volunteers with the Ethnic Communities’ Council of Victoria (ECCV), Multicultural Arts Victoria, the Australian Jazz Museum and Community Radio PBS 106.7FM.
+Now retired, Con also volunteers with the Ethnic Communities’ Council of Victoria, the Communities’ Council on Ethnic Issues (Eastern Melbourne), and the Blackburn English Language School Council.

 The Welcoming Cities Advisory Committee provide expert feedback and advice on the development and implementation of The Welcoming Cities Standard.